Taslima26/NodeJS-Homework/week-1/mandatory/2-dev-tools/task.md

 Answer the following questions:

-- What's the status code the server sent back?
+- What's the status code the server sent back?---200 OK
-- What HTTP method did the browser use to make the request?
+- What HTTP method did the browser use to make the request?-Get
-- What is the request path?
+- What is the request path?-
-- What is the first line of the response body?
+- What is the first line of the response body?--array opening bracket
-- What is the value of the response header called "Content-Type" ?
+- What is the value of the response header called "Content-Type" ?--application/json
 - What is the value of the request header called "User-Agent"

 ## Submission